Social security in Brazil: Operation

 The Brazilian social security system is an integral component of the country's social welfare program.
 Companies contribute 20% of the monthly remuneration paid to employees under employment contracts and to independent contractors.
 Of this amount, they deduct between 8% and 11% from workers’ salaries.
 Civil servants contribute between 11% and 14% of their salary, with the government contributing an equal percentage as the employer.

 Additionally, companies contribute to other areas of the social welfare program, such as health and social assistance, through social contributions.
 These include: Contribuição para Financiamento da Seguridade Social (COFINS), proportional to gross revenue; Programa de Integração Social (PIS), proportional to company revenue; and Contribuição Social sobre o Lucro Líquido (CSLL), proportional to the company's net profit.
 The funds collected from these social contributions are earmarked exclusively for social security and cannot be diverted for other uses.
-Notably, it is important to note that while these contributions support health and social assistance, the primary funding for social security itself comes from the deductions from employee salaries and employer payroll contributions.
+While these contributions support health and social assistance, the primary funding for social security itself comes from the deductions from employee salaries and employer payroll contributions.

 According to the 1988 Constitution, the budgets of the federal government, the states, the Federal District, and the municipalities must include funds for social security.

 Brazil's social security system operates under a solidarity welfare model, where current workers’ contributions fund existing beneficiaries.
 In this model, the working generation funds the benefits of retirees, who in turn will be supported by the next generation of workers.
 This system has faced challenges due to demographic shifts, particularly the significant increase in the elderly population.
 The imbalance between contributions and benefits has led to claims of a deficit in the social security system, which has necessitated the reallocation of resources from other areas, such as health and social assistance, to cover the shortfall.
 As life expectancy rises, the number of inactive individuals outpaces the number of active workers.
-This demographic imbalance has prompted calls for reform to address the government’s fiscal challenges, necessitating systemic changes.
+This demographic imbalance has prompted calls for reform to address the government's fiscal challenges, necessitating systemic changes.
 The high costs of social security have contributed to inflation and low economic growth, prompting the need for reforms.
 Over the past 30 years, Brazil has undergone three major social security reforms.

 The Brazilian social security system consists of two main public schemes: Regimes Próprios de Previdência Social (RPPS) for tenured civil servants and are set up by the federal government, states, Federal District and municipalities, and Regime Geral de Previdência Social (RGPS) for private sector and other workers.
 Participation in these public welfare systems is mandatory for all citizens who are employed.
 In addition to the public schemes, Brazil also offers private or complementary social security options.